monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

    * Even Parity (default on Golander pumps, not default on HF turbidimeters - in the extended configuration)
    * 9600 Baud
    * Modbus RTU (not ASCII)
+ * Use a data interval greater than 1 s for meters because the Modbus read takes a significant fraction of a second **per device**.
+This will significantly improve ProCoDA's responsiveness
+ * Set the NI Input/Output device to read 25 samples per read so that it is effectively collecting data at 100 Hz.
+This will also speed up ProCoDA's responsiveness when using Modbus.

 Connect an HF Scientific MicroTol turbidimeter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^